 Organize What You Need to Include

-Before you start your resume, make a list of what you think should be in it.
+Create a list of what you would like to include in your resume before you begin writing.
 Put all of these items into categories like attributes, skills, education, experience, achievements, professional development, and awards or acknowledgments.

 A visually appealing resume is critical to landing a job offer.
 There are several tips to format a resume to make it stand out for all the right reasons.

 Is the resume organized and clean?
 Is the presentation easy to read?
 White space and consistent formatting are important factors.
-Don’t use too many italics or colors; these could draw the eyes away from important details; however, it is a fabulous idea to use these options sparingly to draw attention to important details.
-Use headers in bold, use a traditional font, and use bullet points instead of long drawn out paragraphs.
+Please don’t use too many italics or colors; these could draw the eyes away from important details; however, it is a fabulous idea to use these options sparingly to draw attention to important details.
+Use headers in bold, use a traditional font, and use bullet points instead of long, drawn-out paragraphs.

 Relevant Content – Target the Job You are Seeking

 Don’t make a generic resume.
 Using a boring template could cause your resume to be overlooked by the hiring authority.
-Instead, use a template that you can change to adhere to whatever teaching position you are applying for.
-By focusing your resume, you can move items around, add to or subtract from subjects to bring the skills and attributes that apply for the particular position to the attention of the principal.
+Instead, use a template to change to adhere to whatever teaching position you are applying for.
+By focusing your resume, you can move items around, add to or subtract from subjects to bring the skills and attributes that apply for the particular position to the principal’s attention.

 Pay Attention to Detail

 When listing your teaching skills, experience, and education, be detailed.
 Include awards, certificates, and acknowledgments from previous schools.
-Include specific details on how your skills, education and teaching experience were an advantage to your prior teaching position.
-You can also include other areas of your life where you were able to use this acquired knowledge to help, such as community activities or organizations, volunteer programs, and church activities.
+Include specific details on how your skills, education, and teaching experience were an advantage to your prior teaching position.
+You can also include other areas of your life where you could use this acquired knowledge to help, such as community activities or organizations, volunteer programs, and church activities.
 This shows a constant use of your teaching abilities.

-Communicate how you have developed and implemented creative lessons and what the results were obtained.
+Communicate how you developed and implemented creative lessons and the results.